Preparing Your Home For Selling

 Step 1: Declutter

-When showing your home, the idea is to allow a buyer to survey the home and visualize it for their own lifestyle or family.
-When you show your living room with baskets of toys residing in the corner, you are sending prospective buyers a message that a) there isn't enough storage to put these toys away b) there isn't another room in this house that could work as a playroom and c) this is a home for buyers with small children.
+When showing your home, the idea is to allow a buyer to survey the home and visualize it for their own lifestyle and family.
+When you show your living room with baskets of toys residing in the corner, you are sending prospective buyers a message that a) there isn't enough storage to put these toys away, b) there isn't another room in this house that could work as a playroom and c) this is a home for buyers with small children.
 Each item in your home tells a story for a buyer - ask yourself what the items you have chosen to leave out are saying.

 Step 2: Depersonalize